Citation, DOI and article data

 Treatment and prognosis

 Treatment is usually with surgical excision.
-If only incomplete resection is possible (especially at the base of the skull) then external-beam radiation therapy can be used 8.
+If only incomplete resection is possible (especially at the base of the skull) then external-beam radiation therapy (or even brachytherapy) can be used 8,31.
+Radiation has been shown to improve local control and prolongs overall survival 35.

 History and etymology